Load Cell Technical Information

 Deflection, Spring Rate, and Natural Frequencies for Universal and Compression Load Cells are given in tabular form.

 These mechanical properties of the load cells are based on the installation of Figure 1, in which the outer rim of the cell is clamped to a heavy, rigid base which deflects negligibly under load, and does not vibrate when excited by the load cell forces.
-(See figure to left)
+(See figure to right)

 The force P is applied axially at the center of the load cell.